apache/beam/contrib/sorter/README.md

 This module provides the SortValues transform, which takes a `PCollection<KV<K, Iterable<KV<K2, V>>>>` and produces a `PCollection<KV<K, Iterable<KV<K2, V>>>>` where, for each primary key `K` the paired `Iterable<KV<K2, V>>` has been sorted by the byte encoding of secondary key (`K2`).
 It will efficiently and scalably sort the iterables, even if they are large (do not fit in memory).

 ##Caveats
-* This transform performs value-only sorting; the iterable accompanying each key is sorted, but *there is no relationship between different keys*, as Beam does not support any defined relationship between different elements in a PCollection.
+* This transform performs value-only sorting; the iterable accompanying each key is sorted, but *there is no relationship between different keys*, as Dataflow does not support any defined relationship between different elements in a PCollection.
 * Each `Iterable<KV<K2, V>>` is sorted on a single worker using local memory and disk.
 This means that `SortValues` may be a performance and/or scalability bottleneck when used in different pipelines.
 For example, users are discouraged from using `SortValues` on a `PCollection` of a single element to globally sort a large `PCollection`.

 ##Options